jetty-project/codehaus-jetty6/jetty/trunk/README.txt

 RUNNING WITH JETTY PLUS
 =======================

-The server can be run with JMX management with the command
+The server can be run as JettyPlus (JNDI, JAAS etc.) with the
+command:

    java -jar start.jar etc/jetty.xml etc/jetty-plus.xml